aws/aws-toolkit-vscode/designs/local-sam-debugging.md

 Debugging local lambda invokes and local api gateway invokes each require slightly different inputs.
 The `aws-sam` Debug Configuration uses different request types to accommodate these variations.

 These debug configurations are authored in a json file.
-The toolkit assists with this as follows:
+The following Toolkit assistance is provided:

 -   autocompletion with descriptions is provided for `aws-sam` related fields
     -   There is no autocompletion available for specific values in a configuration.
 For example, if a user types in the location of a SAM Template file, there is no filesystem-based autocompletion.
 The Debug Configuration validates the configuration and notifies of errant values when it is run.